hjoerdisbecker/Website/_pages/cv.md

       She has held visiting fellowships at Harvard University and the Kierkegaard Research Centre, University of Copenhagen, and has presented her work at international conferences across Europe and North America.
-Her research engages questions of selfhood, ecology, grace, and (trans)formation, and has extended into public-facing work including BBC Radio, the Cambridge Festival of Ideas, and curatorial projects.
+Her research engages questions of selfhood, ecology, and (trans)formation, and has extended into public-facing work including BBC Radio, the Cambridge Festival of Ideas, and curatorial projects.
     </p>
   </div>